 - Ensure that children are taught to become enterprising

-- Develop emotional intelligence and raise aspirations
+- Develop emotional intelligence through teamwork and promote compassion

 - Help to make children socially responsible